 - Brief Description About Market Microstructure

 - Paper Trading Platforms

-When you start to trade, there are a lot of market facets which if not understood could hamper the entire strategy, however good the trading strategy is!
+When you start to trade, there are a lot of factors you have to take into account or it could hamper the entire strategy, however good the trading strategy is!

 Listed below are the market nuances which can be mastered using Paper Trading: